 Journey Line — career tool [15 minutes]

-A journey line is a useful way to capture key moments and insights from your life and work.
-This exercise can help you to:
+A journey line exercise is a useful way to capture key moments and insights from your life and/or work and can help you to:

 Your journey line belongs to you